parchuric/LangGraphRefineryDiagnostics/README.md

      selected node or edge, and the component directly populates the form fields with this data.

-### Root Cause Analysis (RCA) Flow
+### Root Cause Analysis (RCA) Flow with LangGraph

-1. **User Interaction (`GraphVisualizationComponent` or `GraphEditorComponent`)**:
+1.  **User Interaction (`GraphEditorComponent`)**:
-   * The user selects a node in the graph visualization or through the editor.
+    *   The user selects a node in the graph visualization.
-   * The user clicks an "Analyze Root Cause" button (or similar UI element) associated with the selected node.
+    *   The user clicks the "Analyze Root Cause" button in the `GraphEditorComponent`.
-2. **Dialog Invocation (`RcaDialogComponent`)**:
-   * The action triggers the opening of `RcaDialogComponent`, passing the selected node's ID and its data.
-3. **Service Call (`GraphDataService`)**:
+2.  **Service Call (Frontend `RcaService`)**:
-   * `RcaDialogComponent` (or `GraphDataService` directly if the dialog orchestrates) calls an RCA-specific method in `GraphDataService` (e.g., `analyzeNodeRCA(nodeId, nodeData)`).
+    *   `GraphEditorComponent` calls `RcaService.performRca(selectedNodeData)`.
+    *   `RcaService` constructs the necessary input for the backend, which might include the node ID and relevant properties.
-4. **HTTP Request to Backend**:
+3.  **HTTP Request to Backend**:
-   * `GraphDataService` sends an HTTP `POST` request to the backend API endpoint (e.g., `/api/rca/:nodeId`).
-The request body includes the selected node's data and potentially some context.
+    *   `RcaService` (via `GraphDataService` or directly) sends an HTTP `POST` request to the backend API endpoint (e.g., `/api/rca`).
+The request body includes the selected node's ID and any other necessary observation data.
-5. **Backend API Processing (`backend/src/server.ts`)**:
+4.  **Backend API Processing (`backend/src/server.ts` -> `backend/src/langgraph-rca.service.ts`)**:
-   * The backend API (`newAnalyzeRootCauseHandler`) receives the request.
+    *   The main backend API (`server.ts`) receives the request and delegates it to the `LangGraphRcaService`.
+    *   The `LangGraphRcaService` orchestrates the RCA process using a pre-defined LangGraph.
+This graph typically involves:
-   * It first fetches the neighborhood context (neighboring nodes and connecting edges) for the selected node from the Apache AGE database.
-This provides a subgraph for analysis.
+        *   **Fetching Context**: Retrieving the neighborhood (connected nodes and edges) of the selected node from the Apache AGE database.
-   * It then constructs a prompt for the Azure OpenAI service, including the selected node's details and its neighborhood information.
-   * The backend sends this prompt to the configured Azure OpenAI model (e.g., gpt-4.1).
+        *   **Prompt Engineering**: Constructing detailed prompts for an LLM (Azure OpenAI) based on the node, its neighbors, and the specific analysis goal (e.g., sulfur pathway anomaly, equipment failure).
+        *   **LLM Interaction**: Sending prompts to Azure OpenAI.
+        *   **State Management**: LangGraph manages the state as data flows through various processing nodes (fetching, analysis, summarization).
+        *   **Tool Usage (Optional)**: The LangGraph might use tools to fetch additional data or perform specific calculations if designed to do so.
+        *   **Response Generation**: Aggregating insights and formatting the final RCA result.
-6. **Azure OpenAI Service**:
+5.  **Azure OpenAI Service**:
-   * The LLM processes the prompt and generates a textual analysis or summary related to potential root causes or insights about the node within its graph context.
+    *   The LLM (e.g., gpt-4.1) processes the prompts generated by the LangGraph flow and returns analyses, potential causes, evidence, and solutions.
-7. **Backend Response**:
+6.  **Backend Response**:
-   * The backend API receives the analysis from Azure OpenAI.
+    *   The `LangGraphRcaService` compiles the results from the LangGraph execution.
-   * It sends a JSON response back to the frontend, containing the AI-generated summary and the original node ID.
+    *   The main backend API sends a JSON response back to the frontend, containing the structured RCA results (e.g., analyzed node ID, summary, potential causes with likelihood and evidence, recommended solutions).
-8. **Service Receives Response**: `GraphDataService` gets the response.
-9. **Display in Dialog**:
+7.  **Service Receives Response (Frontend `RcaService`)**:
-   * `RcaDialogComponent` receives the analysis results.
+    *   The frontend `RcaService` receives the structured RCA data.
+8.  **Display in Dialog (`RcaDialogComponent`)**:
+    *   `RcaService` (or `GraphEditorComponent` that initiated the call) triggers the opening of `RcaDialogComponent`.
+    *   The structured RCA results are passed to `RcaDialogComponent`.
-   * It displays the summary to the user within the dialog.
+    *   `RcaDialogComponent` displays the detailed analysis to the user in an organized manner (e.g., using expansion panels for failure modes, causes, and solutions).

 ## API Endpoints